 Trust relationships depend on the specific actions taken by the participating/cooperating partners to provide appropriate security controls for the information systems supporting the partnerships and the evidence needed to demonstrate that the controls have been implemented as intended.
 This evidence can include, for example, security plans (including risk assessments), security assessment reports, plans of action and milestones, or any other information that the organization can produce to demonstrate the trustworthiness of its information systems (NIST SP800-39, pp. 17-18).

-One area of particular interest for investigation is the potential for building trust frameworks, implementable through technical means, as an alternative to the predominantly legal approaches seen in contexts such as international data sharing (safe harbor program between the U.S. and the European Union) and health information technology.
+One area of particular interest for investigation is the potential for building trust frameworks, implementable through technical means, as an alternative to the predominantly legal approaches seen in contexts such as international data sharing (such as the Privacy Shield between the U.S. and the European Union) and health information technology.

 All conventional treatments (and indeed most definitions) of data integrity in general and message integrity in particular consider only threats to integrity during transit – that is, that the message as received is the same as the message when sent.
 This problem space is tangentially related to a class of fault-tolerance intended to address “Byzantine failures”, so-called because of its reference to the Byzantine Generals Problem first described by Lamport, Shostak, and Pease in 1982.
 The Byzantine Generals Problem considers ways to ensure system (or decision-maker) reliability when both message sources and communication channels cannot be trusted.
 This model specifically focuses on communication among multiple participating nodes, but it has relevance for contemporary data integration patterns bringing data from multiple sources into a single point of aggregation.
 In a distributed system that performs calculations, reporting, or analysis on data aggregated from multiple sources, errors or inaccuracies in some of the data can invalidate the aggregate and any results produced with it.
 This translates into a need both for effective protective measures for stored data and a means for transmitting entities to determine the accuracy of the data they hold and to provide an assertion of validity for data when it is transmitted to another entity.
 While there are many procedural and technical controls designed to protect integrity of data at rest, the ability to first establish and then assert data validity is a problem with no current solution, making it a good topic for further investigation.